-Natural Habitat vs Domestication
+Natural Habitat vs. Domestication

 In their natural habitat, guinea pigs live in herds.
-Though they are sometimes regarded as exotic animals and are usually preyed by predatory animals in the wild, they don’t remain solitary.
+Though they are sometimes regarded as exotic animals and are usually preyed on by predatory animals in the wild, they don’t remain solitary.

-As domestic pets, guinea pigs are great companion pets as they are always in need of attention and affection.
+As domestic pets, guinea pigs are great companion pets as they always need attention and affection.
 Each guinea pig has its personality and mood state, and they are very friendly.

 However, if you think you can provide all the companionship that your pet guinea pig needs, think again.
-While you can be a good friend to your pet and interact with it all day in trying to provide all the companionship that it needs, you can’t take the place of a guinea pig companion.
+While you can be a good friend to your pet and interact with it all day to provide all the companionship that it needs, you can’t take the place of a guinea pig companion.

 Just imagine the loneliness your pet is going to feel being alone in a cage when you’re away.